 Planning for the future is essential, especially when it comes to healthcare decisions.
-In Maryland, a living will ensures your medical preferences are honored if you’re unable to communicate them yourself.
+In Maryland, a living will ensure your medical preferences are honored if you’re unable to communicate them yourself.
 This legal document provides peace of mind, making sure your wishes are clear to family and healthcare providers.

 Understanding the specifics of a living will in Maryland can be daunting.
 From legal requirements to the process of creating one, it’s crucial to be well-informed.
 This guide will walk you through everything you need to know to confidently create a living will that reflects your values and protects your rights.